How to meditate – A bit more seriously this time

 Your body, the sensations, the emotions, the thoughts, the breath.

 In a gentle and unforced way it uses all that to allow the restless mind to calm down, presence and awareness to increase and clarity to arise.
+It does not reject or attract sensations, feelings or thoughts.
+It does not have an agenda or a specific goal.
+It is not connected to some specific worldview or religious background.

+It simply brings into focus That What Is.
+With increasing clarity.
+From moment to moment.
 The Flow-of-Life Phenomena that is constantly arising in your field of Awareness.

 Over time and continuous practice a State of Pure Awareness develops and becomes your natural state.
+And this state does not evaporate when you get up from the meditation seat.

 In a way, it is a very natural and essential thing – To Be.